Landlord Responsibilities? Here’s What You Need to Know

 As a landlord, you are the owner of the property, and you need to ensure the property you are leasing out to a tenant is in excellent condition and safe for your tenant.

-Keeping maintenance and repairs under control, paying for the outgoings of the property, and ensuring the building and structure is safe is an essential part of ownership and being a landlord.
+Keeping maintenance and repairs under control, paying for the outgoings of the property, and ensuring the building and structure are safe is an essential part of ownership and being a landlord.

-If you are remodelling the bathroom or kitchen in your property, for example, always ensure you use a licensed and insured plumber and that insurance covers all work to protect your tenants and your investment.
+If you are remodeling the bathroom or kitchen of your property, for example, always ensure you use a licensed and insured plumber and that insurance covers all work to protect your tenants and your investment.

-When you are carrying out a remodelling job, you also need to ensure that you remove any hard waste from the rental property with a waste removal service, to ensure the safety of your tenants.
+When you are carrying out a remodeling job, or perhaps are interested in room soundproofing, you also need to ensure that you remove any hard waste from the rental property with a waste removal service, to ensure the safety of your tenants.
 As an owner, removing any waste from a renovation is your responsibility.

-Based on the state you live in, you will need to be aware of any taxes, utilities, and also ongoing repairs and maintenance such as blocked drains and leaking taps are attended to by a licensed plumber.
+Based on the state you live in, you will need to be aware of any taxes and utilities.
+Also, ongoing repairs and maintenance such as blocked drains and leaking taps should be attended to by a licensed plumber.

 What is Tenancy Legislation?

 Landlord and tenant issues are governed by each state's Residential Tenancies Act (RTA).

 Here you can view each state and territory Act’s below to view the rights of landlords and tenants when it comes to plumbing specifically.

 Each state and territory has its own outline of rules and responsibilities for landlords and tenants, these will be provided upon signing a tenancy agreement and are available to view to confirm who is responsible.